cabforum/servercert/docs/BR.md

 Router and firewall activities is considered an unspecified term, and leaves the exact definition and scope up to the CA, however logging of router and firewall activities MUST at a minimum include:

   1. Successfull and unsuccessfull login attempts to routers and firewalls; and
-  2. Changes to the configuration of routers and firewalls;
+  2. Logging of all administrative actions performed on routers and firewalls, including configuration changes, firmware updates, and access control modifications; and
+  3. Logging of all changes made to firewall rules, including additions, modifications, and deletions; and
+  4. Logging of all system events and errors, including hardware failures, software crashes, and system restarts.

 Logging of router and firewall activities SHOULD NOT include:

-  1. Logging of traffic (such as but not limited to OCSP and CRL HTTP requests) passing through the device;
+  1. Logging of traffic (such as but not limited to OCSP and CRL HTTP requests) passing through the device; and
+  2. Logging of successful inbound and outbound connections, unless they are related to security incidents.

 CAs are encouraged to recommend additional MUST and SHOULD NOT requirements through an email to questions@cabforum.org, for future discussion within the appropriate Working Group.